techlahoma/board_meetings/2019/attachments/03_content_creation.md

   * Streaming: Been running streams to individual usergroup Youtube accounts for about 1 year now.
 The equipment doesn't currently have a permanent home, due to many usergroups using different locations (Web Devs and Game Devs use 36N, but TOSH can't operate hardware equipment there, so they locate at B&K Makerspace, Lambda Lunch is having to move to the library).
   * At this time, Project Make It owns and operates the equipment, with individual agreements with the usergroups.
 The service and equipment is provided for free, in exhange for being allowed to post the brand logo among other sponsors.
 Project Make It is open to expanding this agreement to Techlahoma directly, as well as other options.
   * Simulcasting: The existing equipment can handle display of, and transmission of, simulcast events, both via web services like Youtube and Twitch, and via direct RTMP streams.
-* Twitch Channel Management -
+* Twitch Channel Management - We're discussing ways to expand streaming and simulcasting to more locations, including Twitch hosting.
 * Twitch Highlighting - Currently getting more volunteers up and going and things are going well. **Could use more volunteers**
 * Workshop A/V - We will create this team when the workshops program is ready for it.
 * YouTube Channel Management -